- 1. Introduction and Overview

 All students are allocated a Cambridge University email account, a MCS account, which allows access to public computers, and a Raven account, for external access to University networked resources.

 A termly Facilities Charge, shown on the Fees & Charges sheet, will appear on your College bill.
-This charge contributes to the cost of IT services offered by the College.
+This charge contributes to the some of the cost of IT services offered by the College.
 Please note that there are no pro rata rates for part of a term.

 7.6.3 Acceptable Use Policy